 There is tragedy enough to mine in this story without invoking the supernatural, but Andrew Pyper, author of 2013’s excellent The Demonologist, is never a man to resist a whiff of brimstone.

-- Emmet Asher-Perrin Terry Pratchett Book Club: Feet of Clay, Part III 2 days ago
+- Emmet Asher-Perrin Terry Pratchett Book Club: The Fifth Elephant, Part I 16 hours ago

-- Five SF Stories That Look Like Fantasy 58 mins ago on
+- Five SF Stories About Ghost Ships 1 hour ago on